The winners of the British Academy Television Awards were announced at a star-studded ceremony in London's Royal Festival Hall on Sunday 26 April.

 The crowds on London’s South Bank were treated to the cream of British Television talent as presenters and nominees arrived at the Royal Festival Hall, for the British Academy Television Awards, hosted by Graham Norton.
 This year’s stellar line-up included David Tennant, James Nesbitt, Jonathan Ross, Lindsay Duncan, Jools Holland, Ant & Dec, Louis Theroux, Michael McIntyre and Dame Helen Mirren, to name but a few.

-48 years after receiving his first BAFTA, Sir David Attenborough picked up the Specialist Factual(1) BAFTA for Life In Cold Blood, his third BAFTA(2) and the sixth for his globally acclaimed wildlife series(3).
+48 years after receiving his first BAFTA, Sir David Attenborough picked up the BAFTA for Life In Cold Blood, his third BAFTA(2) and the sixth for his globally acclaimed wildlife series(3).

-Harry Enfield received the coveted BAFTA mask for the first time, alongside four-time winner Paul Whitehouse in the Comedy Programme category for BBC One’s Harry & Paul.
-Another first was The Bill (ITV1) claiming victory over EastEnders, Casualty and Emmerdale in the fiercely contested Continuing Drama category.
+Harry Enfield received the coveted BAFTA mask for the first time, alongside four-time winner Paul Whitehouse in the category for BBC One’s Harry & Paul.
+Another first was The Bill (ITV1) claiming victory over and in the fiercely contested category.

-Harry Hill’s Entertainment Performance in ITV1’s Harry Hill’s TV Burp, saw him triumph for the second year running, ahead of Stephen Fry for QI, Ant and Dec for I’m A Celebrity… Get Me Out Of Here! and Jonathan Ross for Friday Night With Jonathan Ross.
-C4 had a strong showing in Comedy; David Mitchell won in the Comedy Performance category for Peep Show while The IT Crowd triumphed in Situation Comedy.
+Harry Hill’s in ITV1’s saw him triumph for the second year running, ahead of Stephen Fry for Ant and Dec for and Jonathan Ross for C4 had a strong showing in Comedy; David Mitchell won in the category for while The IT Crowd triumphed in

-In a television, theatre and film career spanning some 24 years, Stephen Dillane received his first BAFTA in the Actor category for his sensitive and intelligent portrayal of a grieving father fighting for justice following the death of his son, in C4’s The Shooting of Thomas Hurndall.
-He fought off strong competition from Ken Stott (Hancock and Joan), Jason Isaacs (The Curse of Steptoe) and Ben Whishaw (Criminal Justice).
-Anna Maxwell Martin, who won the Actress BAFTA back in 2005 for her portrayal of Esther Summerson in Bleak House, claimed victory once again in this category, this time for her role as the troubled and malevolent mental-health patient ‘N’ in Poppy Shakespeare, ahead of rivals June Brown (EastEnders), Maxine Peake (Hancock and Joan) and Andrea Riseborough (Margaret Thatcher: The Long Walk to Finchley).
+In a television, theatre and film career spanning some 24 years, Stephen Dillane received his first BAFTA in the category for his sensitive and intelligent portrayal of a grieving father fighting for justice following the death of his son, in C4’s He fought off strong competition from Ken Stott (), Jason Isaacs () and Ben Whishaw ().
+Anna Maxwell Martin, who won the Actress BAFTA back in 2005 for her portrayal of Esther Summerson in claimed victory once again in this category, this time for her role as the troubled and malevolent mental-health patient ‘N’ in ahead of rivals June Brown (), Maxine Peake () and Andrea Riseborough ().

 Despite its widely reported financial woes, ITV had something to smile about tonight, claiming five victories.
-Its entertainment juggernaut, X Factor, reclaimed its crown after winning in 2005 and 2006 in the Entertainment Programme(4) category, over rivals QI, Harry Hill’s TV Burp and Friday/Sunday Night Project.
-ITV1 also saw a third consecutive win for its coverage of Formula One with ITV1 F1: Brazilian Grand Prix 2008 winning in the Sport category, while News At Ten won News Coverage for its reporting of the Chinese Earthquake.
+Its entertainment juggernaut, X Factor, reclaimed its crown after winning in 2005 and 2006 in the category, over rivals and ITV1 also saw a third consecutive win for its coverage of Formula One with ITV1 F1: Brazilian Grand Prix 2008 winning in the category, while News At Ten won for its reporting of the Chinese Earthquake.

-Aside from the Continuing Drama category, BBC One was victorious in all of the other drama categories; Kenneth Branagh received his first BAFTA as a producer for his highly acclaimed Wallander in the Drama Series category, beating previous winners Spooks, Shameless and Doctor Who, while powerful courtroom drama Criminal Justice saw off rivals Dead Set, The Devil’s Whore and House of Saddam in Drama Serial.
-The Single Drama BAFTA went to White Girl and the award-winning BBC acquisition, Mad Men, was victorious in a strong line-up for the International category, which included cult hit The Wire, Dexter and The Daily Show with Jon Stewart.
+Aside from the category, BBC One was victorious in all of the other drama categories; Kenneth Branagh received his first BAFTA as a producer for his highly acclaimed Wallander in the category, beating previous winners and while powerful courtroom drama Criminal Justice saw off rivals and in The BAFTA went to White Girl and the award-winning BBC acquisition, Mad Men, was victorious in a strong line-up for the category, which included cult hit and

-Top Gear, The Apprentice and first time-nominee Celebrity MasterChef were all outperformed by The Choir: Boys Don’t Sing (the sequel to previous BAFTA winner The Choir) which was the proud recipient of the BAFTA mask for Features.
-The Interactivity BAFTA went to Embarrassing Bodies Online.
+and first time-nominee were all outperformed by The Choir: Boys Don’t Sing (the sequel to previous BAFTA winner ) which was the proud recipient of the BAFTA mask for The BAFTA went to Embarrassing Bodies Online.

-In the Factual Series category, Bruce Parry received his first BAFTA for Amazon with Bruce Parry beating Ross Kemp in Afghanistan, Blood Sweat and T-Shirts and fly-on-the-wall documentary series The Family, while Saving Africa’s Witch Children was victorious in Current Affairs.
-Brian Wood’s powerful documentary Chosen, featuring very personal and disturbing accounts of sexual abuse by teachers at the Caldicott Prep School in the 1960s, triumphed in Single Documentary(5).
+In the category, Bruce Parry received his first BAFTA for Amazon with Bruce Parry beating and fly-on-the-wall documentary series while Saving Africa’s Witch Children was victorious in Brian Wood’s powerful documentary Chosen, featuring very personal and disturbing accounts of sexual abuse by teachers at the Caldicott Prep School in the 1960s, triumphed in

-This year’s public vote for the Philips Audience Award was won by Skins, over rivals The Apprentice, Coronation Street, Outnumbered, Wallander, and X Factor.
-The public voted online, by text and by phone.
+This year’s public vote for the was won by Skins, over rivals and The public voted online, by text and by phone.

-The Fellowship, the highest accolade bestowed by the Academy, was presented to Dawn French and Jennifer Saunders in recognition of their outstanding body of work which includes French & Saunders, Absolutely Fabulous, Jam and Jerusalem, The Life and Times of Vivienne Lyle, the immensely popular The Vicar of Dibley and many memorable appearances for Comic Relief.
+the highest accolade bestowed by the Academy, was presented to Dawn French and Jennifer Saunders in recognition of their outstanding body of work which includes the immensely popular and many memorable appearances for Comic Relief.
 The Award was presented to them by Dame Helen Mirren and Richard Curtis.

-The Special Award, presented by David Tennant, went to the BBC’s former controller of BBC Fiction, Jane Tranter who was responsible for the hugely successful renaissance of Doctor Who and for leading a stable of diverse productions such as Tess Of The D'Urbevilles, Gavin and Stacey, Life On Mars, Summer Heights High, Survivors, Blackpool, Heroes, The No.1 Ladies Detective Agency, A Short Stay In Switzerland and for acclaimed costume dramas such as Little Dorrit, Bleak House, and Cranford.
+The presented by David Tennant, went to the BBC’s former controller of BBC Fiction, Jane Tranter who was responsible for the hugely successful renaissance of and for leading a stable of diverse productions such as and for acclaimed costume dramas such as and

 Red carpet highlights, backstage interviews with all the winners, clips of the nominated programmes and all the latest images from the night’s events will be free to view online at bafta.org/awards/television